We use cookies to enhance your experience on the site

 11asyncio.run(main())

-says: "Wait for the result, but in the meantime let other tasks run".await
+says: "Wait for the result, but in the meantime let other tasks run".

 1import asyncio